Gus Fring: Los Pollos Hermanos Employee Training with Gus Fring

-Reception
+Reception and legacy

 For his portrayal of Gus, Esposito won the Critics' Choice Television Award for Best Supporting Actor in a Drama Series at the 3rd Critics' Choice Television Awards and received three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 Paste ranked Gus number 3 in its list of the 20 Best Characters of 2011.
 TV Guide named him in their 2013 list of The 60 Nastiest Villains of All Time, and in 2016, Rolling Stone ranked him of their "40 Greatest TV Villains of All Time".
 Gus's depiction as a gay man has received praise as an example of a compelling antagonist driven by his sexuality.

-Although the character of Gus Fring and Esposito's performance has been praised by critics, some native Spanish speakers have criticized the actor's stilted and unnatural accent when speaking Spanish.
+Although the character of Gus Fring and Esposito's performance has been praised by critics, some native Spanish speakers have criticized the actor for an allegedly stilted and unnatural accent when speaking Spanish.
 A 2014 NPR article focusing on representations of Spanish and Spanglish in American television singled out the character of Gus, with one fan saying he was "so painful to listen to" and that it made them angry that "such a pivotal and fantastic character would have such a giant, noticeable, nails-on-a-chalkboard flaw."